Last updated: 19 November, 2025

 Stay Hydrated

-So drink plenty of water to prevent dehydration-related fatigue.
+Hydration on GLP-1s is important for a number of reasons, including the prevention of dehydration-related fatigue.
 If you have persistent vomiting and/or diarrhoea, let your healthcare provider know.

 Key Takeaways

-• What Causes Fatigue on Mounjaro?
-While the exact cause is unknown, potential reasons may include reduced food intake, hormonal changes, side effects like nausea and dehydration, sleep cycle disruptions and lower blood sugar levels.
+- What Causes Fatigue on Mounjaro?
+The exact cause is unknown; there are no clinical trials that explain it.
+Potential reasons may include reduced food intake, hormonal changes, side effects like nausea and dehydration.
+Sleep cycle disruptions and lower blood sugar levels might also play a role.

-• Eat Enough Nutrient-Dense Food: Prioritising nutrient-dense foods and a balanced diet is essential for maintaining energy levels, as reduced food intake and blood sugar fluctuations can lead to fatigue.
+- Eat Enough Nutrient-Dense Food: Focus on eating nutrient-dense foods as you lose weight.
+A balanced diet is essential for maintaining energy levels.
+Reduced food intake and blood sugar fluctuations can lead to fatigue.

-• Prioritise Rest: Get enough sleep and maintain a consistent sleep schedule.
-Going to bed at the same time each night, minimising screen time before bed and avoiding caffeine late in the day can help regulate your sleep cycle and reduce fatigue.
+- Prioritise Rest: Get enough sleep and maintain a consistent sleep schedule.
+Go to bed at the same time each night, minimise screen time before bed and avoid caffeine late in the day.
+This can help regulate your sleep cycle and reduce fatigue.

-• Get Support: If you suspect you have low blood sugar or are experiencing persistent vomiting and diarrhea, get advice from your healthcare provider.
+- Get Support: Get advice from your healthcare provider if symptoms persist.
+Let them know if you suspect you have low blood sugar.
 If you’re a patient with Simple, call us on 0141 774 5023.

 References